Carbonated water: Soda siphons

 The soda siphon, or seltzer bottle—a glass or metal pressure vessel with a release valve and spout for dispensing pressurized soda water—was a common sight in bars and in early- to mid-20th-century homes where it became a symbol of middle-class affluence.

 The gas pressure in a siphon drives soda water up through a tube inside the siphon when a valve lever at the top is depressed.
 Commercial soda siphons came pre-charged with water and gas and were returned to the retailer for exchange when empty.
 A deposit scheme ensured they were not otherwise thrown away.

 Home soda siphons can carbonate flatwater through the use of a small disposable steel bulb containing carbon dioxide.
 The bulb is pressed into the valve assembly at the top of the siphon, the gas injected, then the bulb withdrawn.
-Soda water made in this way tends not to be as carbonated as commercial soda water because water from the refrigerator is not chilled as much as possible, and the pressure of carbon dioxide is limited to that available from the cartridge rather than the high-pressure pumps in a commercial carbonation plant.

 Gasogene

 The gasogene (or gazogene, or seltzogene) is a late Victorian device for producing carbonated water.
 It consists of two linked glass globes: the lower contained water or other drink to be made sparkling, the upper a mixture of tartaric acid and sodium bicarbonate that reacts to produce carbon dioxide.
 The produced gas pushes the liquid in the lower container up a tube and out of the device.
 The globes are surrounded by a wicker or wire protective mesh, as they have a tendency to explode.